 Adding chat to your unblocked games site keeps players hooked.
 With WidgetBot, they can share tips or celebrate wins in real time, which boosts how long they stay on your page.
 Imagine a group of friends coordinating in a multiplayer puzzle game without alt-tabbing— that’s the edge it gives.
 It also gets around those pesky network blocks.
 Schools often lock down apps like Discord, but an embedded widget on an unblocked site flies under the radar.
 Stats show the gamification market hitting $30.7 billion by 2025, and part of that is from tools making games more social.
 Plus, 93% of class time in game-based learning involves some interaction, so embedding chat aligns with how educators are using tech now.

 Another plus is building loyalty.
 Players come back if they feel part of a group.
 For site owners, this means more views and maybe even ad revenue.
-And it’s free, so no big costs to worry about.
+And it’s free, so no high costs to worry about.
 If you’re dealing with slow school Wi-Fi, the lightweight design helps avoid lag, addressing a common complaint from users.

 Prerequisites for Setup